-All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability and aptitude and any special educational needs they may have.
-A child persistently absent from education can act as a potential indicator of a range of safeguarding possibilities, including abuse, neglect, CSE, CCE or sexual abuse.
+Children who are absent from school: All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability and aptitude and any special educational needs they may have.
+Children who are absent from school particularly repeatedly and/or for prolonged periods, and children missing education is a potential indicator of a range of safeguarding issues such as abuse, neglect, CSE, CCE or sexual abuse.
 It can also be a sign of criminal exploitation including involvement in county lines.
 It may also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called 'honour'-based abuse or risk of forced marriage.